allendavidsnook/allendavidsnook.github.io/_posts/2020-11-10-net-5-blink-an-led.md

 title: .NET 5 + Blink an LED
 ---

-Microsoft announced the release of .NET 5 today&#8230; and included an example with the quintessential &#8220;blink an LED&#8221; that is the Hello World of the embedded IoT space.
-Can&#8217;t wait to try it on one of my development boards.
+Microsoft announced the release of .NET 5 today... and included an example with the quintessential "blink an LED" that is the Hello World of the embedded IoT space.
+Can't wait to try it on one of my development boards.